Prometheus-X-association/dataspace-connector/docs/POSTGRESQL.md

 }
 ```

-## The service will resource will execute a query/script from a provider into a database
+## The service resource will execute a query/script from a provider into a database

 ### Schema